leahvelleman/fsmcontainers/README.md

 A Pythonic interface for finite state transducers.

-An FstMapping is a Python mapping -- an immutable dictionary-like object -- backed by a finite state transducer.
+An FstMapping is a Python mapping -- an immutable, dictionary-like object -- that has strings as its keys and values and is backed by a finite state transducer.

 ```python
 >>> m = FstMapping({"a": "b"})